VimsecAu/kb/m365/baselines/exo.md

 administrators to specify which IP addresses are explicitly approved to send email on behalf of the domain, facilitating detection of spoofed emails.
-SPF is not configured through the Exchange admin center, but rather via Domain Name System (DNS) records hosted by the company's domain.
-Thus, the exact steps needed to set up SPF vary from company to company, but Microsoft's documentation provides some helpful starting points.
+SPF is not configured through the Exchange admin center, but rather via Domain Name System (DNS) records hosted by the organisation's domain.
+Thus, the exact steps needed to set up SPF vary from organisation to organisation, but Microsoft's documentation provides some helpful starting points.

 ### Policies